Entry requirements

 Do you go on any trips in Health and Social Care?

-Each year the department normally arranges several university trips offering specific health taster days.
+Each year the department arranges several university trips offering specific health taster days.
 We also undertake unit specific trips in the local area.
-We have previously taken Health and Social Care students to Euro Disney in Paris for a Healthcare conference.
-In addition, we have a range of visiting speakers from various
+We have previously taken Health and Social Care students to Euro Disney in Paris for a Healthcare conference and to London..
+In addition, we have a range of visiting speakers from various professions in the Health & Social Care sector who come to talk about their role.

 What support will I get?

 The subject is taught by an outstanding team of teachers, many of whom have a previous background working in the health and social care sector, and bring a wealth of experience with them to the classroom.
 A range of different resources are provided to students to help support their learning.
 Students are regularly assessed and monitored; this ensures they do not fall behind and that they receive the right support and guidance.
 Teachers in the department are approachable and make themselves available to offer drop in sessions to help support students with any areas of difficulty.
-The department offers an extra support session for upper sixth students and an ‘independent study package’ is offered to students to help
+Revision and ‘skills targeted’ support sessions are offered throughout the year to help with the written exams.

 Do I have to go on placement with this course?

-In normal circumstances, there is a requirement to complete some placement hours.
+There is a requirement to complete some placement hours.
 For the full BTEC (3 A Level equivalent) you normally complete 3 block weeks (totalling 100 hours).
 Our other courses have no compulsory requirement to complete a placement, however we normally arrange at least one placement for students as it helps support learning, through witnessing the practical application of what is learnt in the classroom.

 If placements do go ahead, where will I be sent?